captnwalker/personal-expense-manager/README.md

 5. You are now in development mode on localhost:8080
 6. Deploy to hot of your choice: ex.; Heroku
 7. Connect to a database and authentication of your choice: ex.; Firebase
-8. Create Firebase DB and authentication per Firbase documentation
+8. Create Firebase DB and authentication per Firebase documentation
 9. Add API keys to your local project
 10. Set Firebase API keys in Heroku: `heroku config:set <list all 6 keys separated by a space>`
 11. You now should be able to login on your deployed site